akbaraliyev875beep/Telegram-Desktop-Content-Bypass/README.md

 This report documents a critical logic vulnerability discovered in **Telegram Desktop (v6.7.3)**.
 Despite the "Restrict Saving Content" feature being enabled in a channel, users can still access and save files locally.

 ## 🧱 The Logic Flaw
-Telegram Desktop correctly blocks "Save As" and "Forwarding," but it fails to hide the **"Show in Folder"** option in the context menu.
+Telegram Dgfghesktop correctly blocks "Save As" and "Forwarding," but it fails to hide the **"Show in Folder"** option in the context menu.
 Since the client automatically caches the file to display it, the file already exists on the local disk.

 **Analogy:** *It is like putting an unpickable lock on the front door but leaving the key right under the doormat (the 'Show in Folder' option).*